serverless/enterprise/docs/README.md

 ### Event

-An Event is data that reports something has happened.
+Events are a central concept to serverless Applications because serverless compute/Functions-as-a-Service are largely event-driven.

+An Event is a data record expressing an occurrence and its context.
+Events are routed from the emitting source to interested parties for the purpose of notifying them about the source occurrence.

+The Serverless Platform uses the CNCF's [CloudEvents](https://github.com/cloudevents/spec/blob/master/spec.md) specification to describe its events, whenever possible.
+The CloudEvents specification makes event data easier to handle.

 Events trigger serverless Functions.
-The Serverless Platform describes all data in-flight as an Event, including asynchronous bits of data, as well as synchronous requests or commands, like an HTTP request.
+The Serverless Platform tries to use event-driven design frequently and describes data as Events as much as possible.
+This includes asynchronous bits of data, as well as synchronous requests or commands, like an HTTP request.

 Events on the Serverless Platform can be used with or without the Event Gateway.
 Though, the Event Gateway gives you powerful abilities to dispatch, route, share and trace Events.